Captain of fishing boat disqualified for ‘mutilated’ marlin says the win was ‘taken away from us’ | KRDO

 Inside the six-hour fight to reel in the marlin

-Amid the protest, McCoy, 56, spoke to CNN about the epic battle to reel in the fish and their deep disappointment afterward.
+Amid the protest, McCoy and Bleau spoke to CNN about the epic battle to reel in the fish and their deep disappointment afterward.

+“Not 30 feet off the back of the boat, this big monster marlin breaches the water and crashes on our right side short line and bites the hook and just tears off like a horse running across the field,” Bleau said.

-He said the boat hadn’t had much success until they hooked the massive marlin on Saturday in the last hours of the weeklong tournament.
-They knew it was a potential tournament winner, so they cleared the other lines and put the angler Bailey Gore in the fighting chair, he said.
+They knew it was a potential tournament winner, so they cleared the other lines and put the angler Bailey Gore in the fighting chair, McCoy said.

-The fight lasted hours as the hooked fish swam down over 1,000 feet as it tried to free itself.
-They then struggled “inch by inch, minute by minute” to reel it all the way back in.
+The fight lasted hours as the marlin strained to free itself.
+After about two and a half hours, the marlin went down about 1,000 feet, a sign that the marlin’s heart had given out, they said.
+Over the next few hours, they struggled “inch by inch, minute by minute” to reel it all the way back in, McCoy said.

 “There was a lot of embracing, a lot of emotion at that point.
 We knew we had the tournament won.
 We’ve seen quite a few big fish, and I knew this was well over what anybody had caught,” McCoy said.
 “It was pretty epic.”

-At the weighing station, though, tournament judges noted the apparent large bites to the marlin and, after a delay, informed them that it violated its tournament rules.
+At the weighing station, though, tournament judges noted the apparent wounds to the marlin and, after a delay, informed them that it violated its tournament rules.

 “We went from the highest of highs to the lowest of lows.
-It’s a tough pill to swallow,” he said.
+It’s a tough pill to swallow,” McCoy said.

 “We don’t know whether that fish was bit before, earlier in the year, the week, or on our hook.
-We don’t know that,” said McCoy.
+We don’t know that,” he said.

+Bleau said he was not convinced that the wounds even came from a shark.
+He said the line had been wrapped around the marlin’s tail when they brought it up and theorized the injuries may have come from the line as they winched it up from deep over those many hours.

+“It was a lot like skinning your knee.
+It’s not like it was missing a tail or fin, or had organs displaced or stomach torn out, or something that would have been detrimental to kill the fish,” he said.
+“I truly believe that it was moreso something that ended up possibly happening in the winching process rather than during the fight.”

 If they had won, McCoy himself would have received 10% of the $3.5 million, a total he described as “life-changing.”